 When they’re done cooking, they’ll look like this…they might even be a little more shriveled depending on how long you’ve cooked them.

 These Mexican roasted tomatoes don’t last long in our house.
-Eat them with bread.
+Eat them with crusty bread.
 Use them as a topping for fish or chicken.
 Or eat them plain right out of the oven.
 They’re that good!

 I usually make quesadillas with mine…check out my Roasted Tomato, Corn, and Shrimp Quesadilla recipe if you’re looking for a little inspiration.